Promoting Fairness through Hyperparameter Optimization: Approach

 \section{Approach}

 Persuading a large audience of ML practitioners and for-profit organizations to adopt fairness considerations into their ML pipeline requires minimizing implementation attrition.
 We address this issue through fairness-aware HO.
-By acting on the algorithms' hyperparameter space, we promote fairness without changing the pipeline (\ie, the set of operators used to generate the model) and without changing the methods themselves (\ie, standard off-the-shelf learning algorithms and pre-processing methods are used), providing a flexible and off-the-shelf approach that can promptly be integrated into real-world ML standard practices.
+By acting on the algorithms' hyperparameter space, we promote fairness without fundamentally changing the pipeline (\ie, the set of operators used to generate the model) and without changing the methods themselves (\ie, standard off-the-shelf learning algorithms and pre-processing methods are used), providing a flexible and off-the-shelf approach that can promptly be integrated into real-world ML standard practices.

-As a case in point, Feedzai is a fintech company that leverages ML solutions to prevent financial fraud.
-The deployment of an ML model to a client is preceded by a heavy model selection stage where hundreds of models are trained and evaluated under some predetermined performance metric, defined according to business requirements (\eg recall at 3\% false positive rate).
-It is often the case that clients also demand for specific state-of-the-art models including deep learning or boosting-based models~\citep{LGBM}.
+As a case in point, our use-case is of a fintech company that leverages ML solutions to prevent financial fraud.
+The deployment of an ML model to a client is preceded by a heavy model selection stage where hundreds of models are trained and evaluated under some predetermined performance metric, defined according to business requirements (\eg, maximize recall at 3\% FPR).
+It is often the case that clients also demand for specific state-of-the-art models including deep learning or boosting-based models~\cite{LGBM}.
 Accommodating fairer practices in such a complex setting poses many implementation challenges, including the integration of model-specific bias mitigation methods (which may not always comply with business demands) and guaranteeing low-latency requirements are met after model deployment (bias mitigation techniques often incur extra train and evaluation time).
-Fairness-aware HO emerges as a seamless and flexible approach that allows decision-makers to have a finer control over which models fulfil the business requirements (both in terms of fairness, predictive accuracy, and latency requirements).
+Fairness-aware HO emerges as a seamless and flexible approach that allows decision-makers to have a finer control over which models fulfil the business requirements (both in terms of fairness, predictive performance, and latency requirements).